DTAJ095/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete a directory from another directory.

 -Script 10:
 Change a working directory to the previous one

+-Script 11:
+List all files in the current directory and the aprent of the working directory and the /boot directory